 It is possible that the Group's conduct of certain of its operations and businesses through VIEs could be found by PRC authorities to be in violation of PRC law and regulations prohibiting or restricting foreign ownership of companies that engage in such operations and businesses.
-While the Group's management considers the possibility of such a finding by PRC regulatory authorities under current law and regulations to be remote, on January 19, 2015, the Ministry of Commerce of the PRC (the "MOFCOM") released on its Website for public comment a proposed PRC law (the "Draft FIL") that appears to include VIEs within the scope of entities that could be considered to be foreign invested enterprises (or "FIEs") that would be subject to restrictions under existing PRC law on foreign investment in certain categories of industry.
-Specifically, the Draft FIL introduces the concept of "actual control" for determining whether an entity is considered to be an FIE.
-In addition to control through direct or indirect ownership or equity, the Draft FIL includes control through contractual arrangements within the definition of "actual control."
-If the Draft FIL is passed by the People's Congress of the PRC and goes into effect in its current form, these provisions regarding control through contractual arrangements could be construed to reach the Group's VIE arrangements, and as a result the Group's VIEs could become explicitly subject to the current restrictions on foreign investment in certain categories of industry.
-The Draft FIL includes provisions that would exempt from the definition of foreign invested enterprises entities where the ultimate controlling shareholders are either entities organized under PRC law or individuals who are PRC citizens.
-The Draft FIL does not make clear how "control" would be determined for such purpose, and is silent as to what type of enforcement action might be taken against existing VIEs that operate in restricted industries and are not controlled by entities organized under PRC law or individuals who are PRC citizens.
-If a finding were made by PRC authorities, under existing law and regulations or under the Draft FIL if it becomes effective, that the Group's conduct of certain of its operations and businesses through VIEs violates PRC law or regulations, regulatory authorities with jurisdiction over the licensing and operation of such operations and businesses would have broad discretion in dealing with such a violation, including levying fines, confiscating the Group's income, revoking the business or operating licenses of the affected businesses, requiring the Group to restructure its ownership structure or operations, or requiring the Group to discontinue all or any portion of its operations.
+The Group's management considers the possibility of such a finding by PRC regulatory authorities under current law and regulations to be remote.

+If a finding were made by PRC authorities under existing PRC law and regulations that the Group's conduct of certain of its operations and businesses through VIEs violates PRC law or regulations, regulatory authorities with jurisdiction over the licensing and operation of such operations and businesses would have broad discretion in dealing with such a violation, including levying fines, confiscating the Group's income, revoking the business or operating licenses of the affected businesses, requiring the Group to restructure its ownership structure or operations, or requiring the Group to discontinue all or any portion of its operations.
 Any of these actions could cause significant disruption to the Group's business operations, and have a severe adverse impact on the Group's cash flows, financial position and operating performance.

 In addition, it is possible that the contracts among the Group, the Group's VIEs and shareholders of its VIEs would not be enforceable in China if PRC government authorities or courts were to find that such contracts contravene PRC law and regulations or are otherwise not enforceable for public policy reasons.
 In the event that the Group was unable to enforce these contractual arrangements, the Group would not be able to exert effective control over the affected VIEs.
-Consequently, such VIE's results of operations, assets and liabilities would not be included in the Group's consolidated financial statements.
+Consequently, such VIEs' results of operations, assets and liabilities would not be included in the Group's consolidated financial statements.
 If such were the case, the Group's cash flows, financial position and operating performance would be severely adversely affected.
 The Group's contractual arrangements with respect to its consolidated VIEs are approved and in place.
 The Group's management believes that such contracts are enforceable, and considers the possibility remote that PRC regulatory authorities with jurisdiction over the Group's operations and contractual relationships would find the contracts to be unenforceable.